Tag: blogging

 Gifts From The Archives

-• More Than Muscle: My 274-Week Ongoing Training Experiment to Survive Real Life (Not Gym Life)
+• More Than Muscle: A 274-Week Training Experiment for Surviving Real Life (Not Gym Life)

 Author’s Note: This article isn’t about getting ripped.
 It’s about how I learned to survive life—physically, emotionally, and mentally—when the rest of the world is built for people with perfect schedules.
 Here is a space for those where life, for them, was anything but perfect.